Ilhan83/IT-Projects/README.md

 SSH into the control node and follow the steps below:
 - Copy the Playbook file to Ansible.
-- Update the Hosts file to include webservers (Web 1; Web 2; Web 3)
+- Update the Hosts file to include webservers (Web 1; Web 2; Web 3) and Elk VM.
-- Run the playbook, and navigate to Kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to Kibana to check that the installation worked as expected (http://20.25.86.202:5601/app/kibana#/home).

-Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
 - Which file is the playbook?
 Where do you copy it?

-Instal-Elk.yml is the playbook, and you copy it to Ansible conatiner in /etc/Ansible/.
+Instal-Elk.yml is the playbook, and you copy it to Ansible container in /etc/Ansible/.
 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

-The Hosts file has to be updated  to make ANsible run by indicating the appropriate IP address along with following addition: ansible_python_interpreter=/usr/bin/python3 .
+The 'Hosts' file has to be updated to make Ansible run by indicating the appropriate IP address along with the following addition: ansible_python_interpreter=/usr/bin/python3.
 The appropriate playbook has to be created (with nano).
-- Which URL do you navigate to in order to check that the ELK server is running? http://20.25.86.202:5601/app/kibana#/home
+- Which URL do you navigate to in order to check that the ELK server is running?

+ http://20.25.86.202:5601/app/kibana#/home